Skander-Soussou/Getting-Started-with-P4/README.md

-    /* consider the parser as a state machine */ state start { /* the states start and accept are hard-coded in the v1model */ transition parse_ethernet; /* we transition to parse_ethernet state */
+    /* consider the parser as a state machine */ state start { /* the states start and accept are hard-coded in the v1model */ /* there's also the reject state if needed */ transition parse_ethernet; /* we transition to parse_ethernet state */ }
-    }